openshift/osd-cluster-ready/README.md

 # TO DO

 [x] Skip the job if the cluster is older than 1 hour
-[ ] Implement _actual_ healthchecks (steal them from osde2e) to determine cluster stability
+[x] Look for existing active silences before creating a new one [ ] Implement _actual_ healthchecks (steal them from osde2e) to determine cluster stability
 [ ] Find if there's a better and more secure way to talk to the alertmanager API using oauth and serviceaccount tokens.